Bed Bug Steamers

 Remember, too, that using a steamer means that far fewer, if any, harmful chemicals need to be used in the extermination process.
 A good, high-quality steamer is a wonderful option if that is what you choose.

-You have to examine the cost of other methods, not only in the time they take, but also the expense, and most importantly, if they will be able to remove the bed bugs in their entirety, without a re-infestation occurring.
+You have to examine the cost of other methods, not only in the time they take, but also the expense, and most importantly, if they are effective.

-Here is a list of other bed bug removal options that you can review and compare:
+Here is a list of other removal options that you can review and compare:

-Although there are certain situations where using a bed bug steamer by itself will work, generally people use the bed bug steamers in conjunction with other methods.
-This is because there are some places the bed bug steamer cannot go, including electronic equipment.
+Although there are certain situations where using a steamer by itself will work, generally people use the steamers in conjunction with other methods.
+This is because there are some places the steamer cannot go, including electronic equipment.

-It is a good idea to work with a pest control professional to determine whether or not you can use only a bed bug steamer or what proportion of the house can be steamed or requires other bed bug abatement measures.
+It is a good idea to work with a pest control professional to determine whether or not you can use only a steamer or what proportion of the house can be steamed or requires other abatement measures.

 Good for the Environment

-Another great feature of bed bug steamers is that they are a very green option in comparison to other bed bug eradication choices.
+Another great feature of steamers is that they are a very green option in comparison to other eradication methods.
 They work using water and heat, and bring no harmful or toxic chemicals into the home.

-Sometimes the simplest solutions are the best, and many people are choosing bed bug steamers because of their low impact on the environment.
+Sometimes the simplest solutions are the best, and many people are choosing steamers because of their low impact on the environment.

 Good for Treating Precious Belongings

-Although some people choose to throw out a lot of personal items when there is a bed bug infestation, often there are some items that have a lot of sentimental value and are difficult to part with.
+Although some people choose to throw out a lot of personal items when they have an infestation, often there are some items that have a lot of sentimental value and are difficult to part with.

 Should this Method be Used in Combination With Other Techniques?

-There are some cases where using a bed bug steamer with other techniques is a good idea.
-Often, it is not enough to simply use a bed bug steamer.
+There are some cases where using a steamer with other techniques is a good idea.
+Often, it is not enough to simply use one.
+These insects are tough to kill and require a multi-stage course of action.

 Health and Safety Precautions

-Take these safety precautions when using the bed bug steamer method.
+Take these safety precautions when using the steamer method.

 Consult the Experts